CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Installation via Docker
 ----------------------------

 The engine and gym environment is built in a docker image.
-You can pull it down to easily build the nessary environment.
+You can pull it down to easily build the necessary environment.
 For now, the tag of latest image is 0.1.0, we will notify you if a new version is pushed.

 .. code-block::